AI-generated image of Mehmood Mirza, posted by a user on the Nextdoor website

-Were he to be elected, Mehmood Mirza would have a significant conflict of interest to manage between his role as Mayor in enforcing the Council’s policies on the Private Rented Sector and his role as a rentier property owner whose actions would be regulated by, er, himself.
+Were he to be elected, Mehmood Mirza would have a significant conflict of interest to manage between his role as Mayor in enforcing the Council’s policies on the private rented sector and his role as a rentier property owner whose actions would be regulated by, er, himself.
 It is unclear as to how he would resolve these conflicts.

-Mirza has said very little about how he would treat the Private Rented Sector if he were elected as Mayor of Newham.
+Mirza has said very little about how he would treat the private rented sector if he were elected as Mayor of Newham.
 His published leaflets are silent on the matter.

 - As a significant private landlord, explain how there would be no conflict of interest between your role as a landlord seeking to maximise your profits and your role as Mayor policing the private rented sector in Newham and rooting out wrongdoing?